 First-time users with little to no prior knowledge of the site’s brand will largely base their understanding of the site’s product range based on the homepage content and main navigation categories.
 If the homepage content therefore displays a very narrow selection of products, many of these first-time users are likely to adopt a similarly narrow understanding of the site’s product catalog as a whole.

 These kinds of misinterpretations can be tremendously harmful to a site as users will rarely looks for products they don’t believe the site will carry.
 In other words, they won’t look for those product types during their current shopping sessions, and perhaps even more damaging, they are unlikely to return the site when interested in those types of products in the future.
 Yet, out of 50 of the largest US e-commerce sites, 28% currently display an overly narrow selection of product types on their homepage.
-The negative implications are both immediate and long-lived.
+The negative website usability implications are both immediate and long-lived.

 Feature a Diverse Selection of Product Types on the Homepage